-Switch from “Full” Shoulder/Armpit fit to “Tailored” Shoulder/Armpit fit
+Switch from Full Shoulder/Armpit Fit to (Very) Tailored Shoulder/Armpit Fit

-Reducing the sleeve width so that it is tighter around the upper bicep will also reduce the amount of lines that show around the shoulder.
-Try decreasing the sleeve width by 1/4″ or 1/2″.
+Reducing the Sleeve Width so that it is tighter around the upper bicep will also reduce the amount of lines that show around the shoulder.
+Try decreasing the Sleeve Width by 0.3″ or 0.5″.

-If the shoulder width is much too wide, and the seams of the yoke are hanging far off the ends of your shoulders, this can cause poor alignment of the shirt seams with your body and thus exaggerate any extra lines around the front of the shoulder.
-If the shoulder width of the shirt is in on the wide side of acceptable, then consider decreasing it by 1/4″-1/2″ to bring it up just a bit higher on the shoulder.
+If the Yoke Width is too wide and the seams of the yoke hang past the ends of your shoulders, this can cause extra lines around the front and back of the shoulders.
+If the Yoke Width of the shirt is in on the wider side, consider decreasing it by 0.3″ to 0.5″ to bring it up just a bit higher on the shoulder.